CodingJosue/ML_WorkSpace_VSC/Chapter2/Chapter2.md

 Boss's response: district housing prices are currently estimated manually by experts: a team gathers up-to-date information about a district, and when they cannot get the median housing price, they estimate it using complex rules.
 ## Clarification
-But Josue, what makes this a machine learning problem ?
+But Josue, what makes this a machine learning problem?
-1. Complex set of ruls in the boss's reponse he said that district hosuing prices are currently estimated manually by experts.
+1. Complex set of rules in the boss's response, he said that district hosuing prices are currently estimated manually by experts.

 2. No known algorithm right ?
 I mean this rule comes from the complex rules thing but if you have to invent complex set of rules proalby no known algorithms to do it .